Non-classicality of the molecular vibrations assisting exciton energy transfer at room temperature

-{\it Acknowledgements.-} We thank Greg Scholes and Rienk van Grondelle for discussions, and Avinash Kolli for support on numerical calculations in the initial stages of this project.
-Financial support from the Engineering and Physical Sciences Research Council (EPSRC UK) is gratefully acknowledged.
+We thank Greg Scholes and Rienk van Grondelle for discussions.
+We are also grateful with Carles Curuchet for a preliminary analysis on the specific molecular origins of vibrational modes in the PE545 complex and with Avinash Kolli for support on numerical calculations in the initial stages of this project.
+Financial support from the Engineering and Physical Sciences Research Council (EPSRC UK) Grant EP/G005222/1 and from the EU FP7 Project PAPETS (GA 323901)is gratefully acknowledged.